 Hardware stores may be an unlikely place to find crafting materials, but they really are a great resource for DIY inspiration and tools to create homemade makes.
-It’s December and our focus is on the holidays, so we paired up with Orchard Supply Hardware to craft three different DIY Christmas trees using only hardware store finds.
+It’s December and our focus is on the holidays, so we decided to craft three different DIY Christmas trees using only hardware store finds.
 We started with our copper Christmas tree, then crafted our paper Christmas tree, and now we are sharing our macrame Christmas tree.
 All three are unique, stylish and won’t leave a mess of pine needles on your floor!
-Make sure you check out the copper tree on OSH.

 We love this macrame Christmas tree because you can get especially creative with decorating it.
 Because the tree has poplar wood shelves, you can adorn them with some of your favorite holiday botanicals and decor.
 The design came to life with the help of our PR maven and macrame crafter, Emily.
 Start by downloading the PDF below with our full materials list and instructions.
 We also included plenty of photos to help you along the way!
 Gather your poplar wood and cotton clothesline materials.
-The poplar is 3/4 inches thick and 5 1/2 inches wide, but OSH has a huge selection of sizes to choose from.
-Once you pick out your wood, you can head over to their Workbench area to have your pieces cut for free!
+The poplar is 3/4 inches thick and 5 1/2 inches wide, but your local hardware store probably has a huge selection of sizes to choose from.
+Once you pick out your wood, you can head over to their Workbench area to have your pieces cut.
 You can customize your design, but we included 6 shelves in our macrame Christmas tree.

 The macrame part of this project is just a series of rotating square knots.
 Find our square knot tutorial here, or follow the tutorial in the download below.
 The technique for making this DIY Christmas tree is to work from the top down.
 Rig up your clothesline to the metal ring and then begin tying.
 There are 25 knots between each shelf, and the more precise you can be here the more professional your macrame Christmas tree will look.
 The best part of this project is that you can leave it up past the holidays and change the decor as you transition through the seasons.
 In the most basic sense, this really is just a DIY shelving project!